sergiusens/snappy-docs/build-snaps/syntax.md

   The epoch to which this revision of the snap belongs.
 This is used to specify upgrade paths.
 For example, `0` is epoch 0; `1*` is the upgrade path from 0 to 1; `1` is epoch 1, etc.
+* `icon` (string)
+  Path to the icon that will be used for the snap.

+### Apps and commands

+Snaps can ship multiple applications and commands.
+The following keys allow you to declare them, making them available to users once the snap is installed.
+The [commands, daemons and assets section](/docs/build-snaps/metadata) contains examples of commands and daemons declarations.

 * `apps` (yaml subsection)
   A map of keys for applications.
 These are either daemons or command line accessible binaries.